Incentivizing Collaboration for Detection of Credential Database Breaches: Attacker Model

 \subsection{Larger systems}

-We now analyze the effectiveness of the attacker's strategy against \prop bidders in a scaled-up model-checking experiment with $\nmbrSites = 10$ sites and $\nmbrUsers = 1000$ users.
-While previously we enabled the attacker to begin stuffing immediately after each site submitted its first bid via \cref{alg:prop-rsp:init-bid}, we now require the attacker to wait until every site has issued at least one bid under \cref{alg:prop-rsp:next-bid}.
-This delay was a concession to the scalability of these experiments, allowing the attacker to invest its stuffing attempts after bids fully informed by each site's responses to their peers' bids.
-Starting from the second \cref{alg:prop-rsp:next-bid} bid of the first bidder to issue a second \cref{alg:prop-rsp:next-bid} bid, we granted the attacker a \nmbrBids-bid window to maximize the expected number of users in \userSet[\targetSite] for whom it successfully stuffed an account at a site in \peerSet[\targetSite] with a password its user reused at \targetSite, which we denote \cost{\targetSite}{\relativeBidIdx{\nmbrBids}}.
-We also define
+We now analyze the effectiveness of the attacker's strategy against \prop bidders in a model-checking experiment with $\nmbrSites = 10$ sites and $\nmbrUsers = 1000$ users.
+While previously we enabled the attacker to begin stuffing at bid index \firstbidIdx, we now require the attacker to wait until \secondbidIdx, the bid index at which a site first issues a second \ref{alg:prop-rsp:next-bid} bid.
+This delay was a concession to the scalability of these experiments, allowing the attacker to invest its stuffing attempts only after bids incorporate sites' responses to earlier \ref{alg:prop-rsp:next-bid} allocations.
+Starting at bid index \secondbidIdx, we evaluate the attacker over a window of \nmbrBids bids.
+We define the total cost incurred over the $\nmbrBids$-bid evaluation window as: